floriov/CV/README.md

 ## Skills

+#### Fast learner
+For my final group project [Pair Pro](https://github.com/floriov/pair-pro), I learned React, Node.js, Express and MongoDb without it being taught on the course and used it to build a fully-functioning website in 10 days.

 #### Analytical Thinking
 * Working as a software engineer, I will have to solve problems on a daily basis, which I love doing.
 Having